wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroCN/CloudNative/Serverless-List.md

 - [OpenWhisk #Project#](https://github.com/apache/incubator-openwhisk): OpenWhisk is a cloud-first distributed event-based programming service.
 It provides a programming model to upload event handlers to a cloud service, and register the handlers to respond to various events.

 - [Firecracker #Project#](https://github.com/firecracker-microvm/firecracker): Secure and fast microVMs for serverless computing.

+- [Plane #Project#](https://github.com/drifting-in-space/plane): Plane is a container orchestrator for ambitious browser-based applications.
+Plane implements an architecture we call session backends.